 Opening hours: 7 AM – 6 PM

-Every day, from early in the morning, the local shop owners come to the market to pack their goods and distribute them elsewhere in the city.
-However, from 9 AM to 3 PM, it is the best time that we recommend you come to explore because all kiosks in the market frequently open and are ready to welcome visitors at these hours.
+In the early morning, local shop owners come to the market to collect their goods and distribute them throughout the city.
+From 9 AM to 3 PM is the best time to explore because all kiosks are open and ready to welcome visitors.

 Recommended visit duration: 1 hour